bflemi3/canDI/README.md

 ###Instances
 `candi.instance(String name, Function factory, Object scope)`
 - name: The name of the newly created singleton.
-- factory: The function that will be used to create the singleton.
+- factory: Your instance constructor.
 - scope: The value of `this` within the factory.
 If `undefined` then scope will be a new object `{}`.

+`instance` will create and return a function that defines your instance definition.
+It will inject not only dependencies but also other arguments passed at instance creation.
+It will also automatically register your new instance definition as a dependency that can be referenced and injected into other objects created with `provider`.

 Example:
 ```